In the beginning...

 Upon their leaving we were blessed as the Augustinian Priests, belonging to the Province of Our Lady of Good Counsel, graciously agreed to serve the spiritual needs of our parish.
 In September of 1993, Fathers Dick Allen OSA, Ray Ryan OSA, and John Murphy OSA arrived to begin their ministry.
 These men quickly won the hearts of the parishioners and subdued any fears of change.
 Fr.
 Dick remained pastor until his untimely death on March 20, 1999.
 He will always be remembered for his fun loving personality and his high-five to all the kids at Sunday Mass.
 Frs.
 Dick, Ray and John helped our parish move into a new era.

-Our present pastor is Fr.
-Don Lewandowski with associates Fr.
+Our present pastor Administrator is Fr.
+Robert Basler with associates Fr.
 Bill Sullivan and Fr.
-Robert Basler.
+Hugo Erazo.
 We also are blessed with five permanent deacons, Bob Fitt, Bill Ciston, Dennis Theriault, George Goes and Mark Armamentos.

 We welcome you and your family!